Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * `Resource`: list of resources to which the actions applied to
   * `Condition`: conditions for when this policy is ineffect (optional)

+### Inline vs Managed Policies

+* AWS Managed Policy
+  * Maintained by AWS
+  * Good for power users and administrators
+  * Updated in case of new services / new APIs
+* Customer Managed Policy
+  * Best Practice, re-usable, can be applied to many principals
+  * Version Controlled + rollback, central change management
+* Inline
+  * Strict one-to-one relationship between policy and principal
+  * Policy is deleted if you delete the IAM principa

 ### IAM Security Tools

 * IAM Credentials Report (account-level)